magnetophon/VoiceOfFaust/README.md

 ##### reEsser

 Disabled by default, but can be enabled in the [configuration file](lib/constants.lib).
-It replaces or augments the reduced highs caused by the
+It replaces or augments the reduced highs caused by the deEsser.

 ##### doubleOscs